 VIEWING ANGLES CAUSE EYE STRAIN

-Staring at a screen for hours at a time puts incredible stress on your eyes, especially when your glasses and contact lenses are not calibrated for mid distance viewing.
-This stress causes Computer Vision Syndrome which is estimated to effect 50-90% of adults.
+Staring at a screen for hours at a time puts incredible stress on your eyes, especially when your glasses and contact lenses are not calibrated for mid-distance viewing.
+This stress causes Computer Vision Syndrome which is estimated to affect 50-90% of adults.
 Common symptoms of computer vision syndrome are tired eyes, dry eyes, painful eyes, and headaches.
 Symptoms generally occur after long periods at a computer or looking at a phone.
-In addition to the viewing angles causing strain on the visual system, staring at screens is associated with an increase in upper back and neck pain.
+In addition to the viewing angles causing strain on the visual system, staring at screens is associated with an increase in the upper back and neck pain.

 BLINKING WHEN USING A DIGITAL DEVICE

 Studies show that we blink much less when using a digital device.
 Generally blinking rates are effected by the brightness of the screen as well as the task being performed (with more intensive thinking tasks causing less blinking).
 Not only is our rate of blinking decreased by up to 80%, but the type of blink is effected as well, with a huge increase in incomplete blinks when using a digital device.
 Since our eyes are dependent on blinks to refresh the tear layer to keep our eye moist, the lack of blinking causes symptoms associated with dry eyes disease.